 EXAMPLE: During October, Mr. Foxworthy attended vocational training 18 days at 7 hours per day for a total of 126 hours.
 The school observed 1 federal holiday, Columbus Day.
 Mr. Foxworthy missed 2 days.
-He was ill 1 full day and had a doctor's statement to verify the illness; he missed the 2^{nd} day because he overslept.
-Since the excused absence may be counted and credited as participation hours, his total hours for October are 126 + 7 (holiday) + 7 (excused absence) = 140.
+He was ill 1 full day, 7 hours, and had a doctor's statement to verify the illness; he missed the 2nd day because he overslept.
+Since the excused absence may be counted and credited as participation hours, his total hours for October are 126.
+Seven hours are entered for holiday and 7 hours are entered for excused absences.
+These are separate entries.

 EXAMPLE: Ms. Crump participates in a CWEP assignment 128 hours per month.
 She works 8 hours per day the first 4 weeks of each month, Monday through Thursday.
 There were no observed holidays during the month.
 In October, Ms. Crump had medical appointments and was absent on the following dates: 10/3, 2 hours; 10/11, 4 hours; 10/17, 2 hours; and 10/23, 4 hours.
-Although these absences are considered excused, the total that can be credited towards her participation for October are 8 hours for 10/11 and 10/23.
-Her total participation hours are: 116 + 8 = 124.
+These absences are considered excused, the total that can be credited towards her participation for October are 12 hours for these days.
+Her total participation hours are 116.
+Twelve hours are entered for excused absences.

 EXAMPLE: Ms. Poovy has a minimum weekly work requirement of 30 hours.
 She is assigned to JOIN and is scheduled to work 135 hours per month.
 She normally works 8 hours per day Monday through Friday during the first 3 weeks each month and the remaining 15 hours on Monday and Tuesday of the fourth week.
-During October she had an excused absence for the entire day on Tuesday, 10/6 (8 hours).
+During October she had an excused absence for the entire day on Tuesday, 10/6, 8 hours.
 There was a federal holiday but she was not scheduled to work on that day.
 Her total attendance for October was 127 hours.
-The conversion chart shows that without the excused absence added in, she still meets the minimum weekly average of 30 hours for October.
+The conversion chart shows that without the excused absence hours added, she still meets the minimum weekly average of 30 hours for October.
 The Worker enters 30 hours in WPSC for October.
-The Worker could add the excused absence which would give this client an average of 31 hours per week but chose not to in order to save counting this absence as participation hours towards the 10 days per year maximum.
+The Worker could use the excused absence hours which would give this client an average of 31 hours per week but chose not to in order to save counting this absence as participation hours towards the 80 hours per year maximum.

-Form DFA-DRA-2 is used to track the number of absences in any 12-month period.
+Form DFA-DRA-2 is used to track the number of excused absence hours in any 12-month period.
 This form must be attached to the case record and updated each month.
-A case recording must be made in CMIC each month listing the number of excused absences credited that month for participation hours and the total number of excused absences credited during the previous 11 months.
+A case recording must be made in CMIC each month listing the number of excused absence hours credited that month for participation hours and the total number of excused absence hours credited during the previous 11 months.